aiven/terraform-provider-aiven/docs/resources/grafana.md

 Optional:

 - `default_timezone` (String) Default time zone for user preferences.
 Value 'browser' uses browser local time zone.
-- `full_date` (String) Moment.js style format string for cases where full date is shown
+- `full_date` (String) Moment.js style format string for cases where full date is shown.
-- `interval_day` (String) Moment.js style format string used when a time requiring day accuracy is shown
+- `interval_day` (String) Moment.js style format string used when a time requiring day accuracy is shown.
-- `interval_hour` (String) Moment.js style format string used when a time requiring hour accuracy is shown
+- `interval_hour` (String) Moment.js style format string used when a time requiring hour accuracy is shown.
-- `interval_minute` (String) Moment.js style format string used when a time requiring minute accuracy is shown
+- `interval_minute` (String) Moment.js style format string used when a time requiring minute accuracy is shown.
-- `interval_month` (String) Moment.js style format string used when a time requiring month accuracy is shown
+- `interval_month` (String) Moment.js style format string used when a time requiring month accuracy is shown.
-- `interval_second` (String) Moment.js style format string used when a time requiring second accuracy is shown
+- `interval_second` (String) Moment.js style format string used when a time requiring second accuracy is shown.
-- `interval_year` (String) Moment.js style format string used when a time requiring year accuracy is shown
+- `interval_year` (String) Moment.js style format string used when a time requiring year accuracy is shown.

 <a id="nestedblock--grafana_user_config--external_image_storage"></a>